L S LOWRY PRINTS

 How we can help you sell your Lowry Print

-Mark Littler Ltd. are one of the only independent advisers in the antique industry.
-We offer trusted, independent advice to help you sell your signed Lowry print for the highest possible price.
+Mark Littler Ltd. are one of the only fully independent advisers in the antique industry.
+We offer trusted, independent advice to help you sell your signed Lowry print for the highest possible price and will talk you through the different options, whether it be auction or private sale, to help you reach the best solution for you.

 If you have a signed Lowry print you may be considering selling at auction.
 An auction can be one of the best ways to sell your collection, however, not all auctions are equal so care must be taken when considering which auction house to use.
-The use of ‘the internet’ is not the universal leveller that many salerooms will lead you to believe.
-We can make a personal introduction to the best saleroom based on your location free of charge.
+The internet is not always the universal leveller that many salerooms will lead you to believe.
+Mark Littler Ltd can make a personal introduction to the best saleroom based on your location free of charge.
 You can then be assured your print will sell for the highest possible price.

 If we think it will be more beneficial to you, we can also negotiate private sales, which can save you considerably in commission.
 Private sales can also be completed swiftly and you will get paid more quickly than if you sell via an auction.